DFW Skylink

+Skylink is an automated people mover (APM) system operating at Dallas Fort Worth International Airport (DFW).
+The bi-directional system connects the airsides of the airport's five terminals.

+Skylink contains 10 stations (2 per terminal) and 4.81 mi of elevated track.
+It utilizes Innovia APM 200 vehicles and is operated by the vehicles' manufacturer, Alstom, under contract with DFW.

-Skylink is an automated people mover (APM) operating at Dallas/Fort Worth International Airport (DFW).
-It is an application of the Innovia APM 200 system, and is maintained and operated by Alstom.
-When it opened in 2005, it was the world's longest airside airport train system (AirTrain JFK, which operates landside and opened in 2003, is longer).
+The system was opened in 2005 as a replacement for DFW's original APM system, the Vought Airtrans.
+At opening, it was the world's longest airside airport train system (AirTrain JFK, which is longer, operates landside).

 History

-Skylink was developed as a replacement for the Airtrans (part of which was later operated as American Airlines' TrAAin System), the airport's original people mover system that connected airport facilities and parking lots.
+Skylink was developed as a replacement for the Vought Airtrans (part of which was later operated as American Airlines' TrAAin System), the airport's original people mover system that connected airport facilities and parking lots.
 It served the airport for 31 years from 1974 to 2005 and transported a quarter of a billion passengers between DFW's then four terminals and employee facilities, logging a total of 97 e6mi over the lifetime of its fleet.
 As DFW became a large connecting hub for flights, Airtrans was noted for being slow with its top speed of 17 mph and following a uni-directional counter-clockwise loop located inside security for Terminals A, B, and C and outside security to other areas, was inefficient in moving passengers.
 The system was decommissioned soon after Skylink opened as a modern replacement and the old guideways were left in place throughout the airport.

 Skylink guideway construction began in the fall of 1999 and took place with limited interruption of aircraft traffic.
 Contractors worked during overnight hours for 3 years – when airline gates were unused – arriving on site, completing work and removing equipment each morning before returning gates to an airline.

 The system made its public debut on June 25, 2004, where it then began a rigorous testing period.
 It was opened to the public on May 21, 2005, and is completely automated.
 Skylink trains run every two minutes and travel at speeds up to 35–37 mph (56–60 km/h).

 In 2015, after a decade of service, Skylink had transported over 141 million people and traveled over 32.4 e6mi.